browserengineering/book/book/animations.md

 While all modern browsers have threaded animations, it's interesting to note that, as of the time of writing this section, Chromium and WebKit both perform the `compositing` step on the main thread, whereas our browser does it on the browser thread.
-This is the only way in which our browser is actually ahead of real browsers!
+This is one way in which our browser is actually ahead of real browsers!
 The reason compositing doesn't (yet) happen on another thread in Chromium is that to get there took re-architecting the entire algorithm for compositing.
 The re-architecture turned out to be extremely difficult, because